Ferment Potatoes

 Why Ferment Potatoes?

 Potatoes contain naturally occurring glycoalkaloids like solanine and chaconine, which can be toxic in higher amounts.
-These compounds are concentrated in the skin and just below the surface.
-Additionally, conventionally grown potatoes are heavily treated with:
+These antinutrients are concentrated in the skin and just below the surface.
+These compounds are part of the plant’s natural defense system.

-Sprout inhibitors post-harvest (like chlorpropham)
+• Sprout inhibitors post-harvest

 Fermentation and peeling both reduce toxic load, making potatoes safer and more nutritious to eat.
+However, it’s important to note that fermentation can increase histamine levels, which may not be well tolerated by everyone.

 Ingredients & Supplies